 Article by Craig Collier/President, Collier Research Corp./Hampton Roads, Va./hypersizer.com

-A first objective on most any large design project is to get to the lightest weight possible.
+The first objective of most any large wind turbine blade design project is to get to the lightest weight possible.
 At NASA Langley Research Center, where I helped develop the code that later became HyperSizer, designs for spacecraft that include composites also have a zero failure-tolerance.
 Those projects must strike a critical balance between low weight and high strength.
 The same is true in the wind-power industry.
 Weight is of tremendous importance when designing wind-turbine blades because a lighter blade uses less material, it is easier to manufacture and transport, and has lower fatigue loads (tweet this).

 With failure rates still high for turbine blades (a Sandia survey of wind energy plants documented rates as high as 20%) and down-time costly and bad for business, blade designers and manufacturers must turn to the best practices for designing composites.

 HyperSizer software, for example, is a composite optimization and structural sizing tool that works out-of-the-box with a wide variety of finite-element analysis (FEA) solvers.
 The tool couples with FEA in a feedback loop, searching for solutions that minimize weight while at the same time maximizing structural integrity and manufacturability.
 The software analyzes complex composite structures (it works with metals and other materials as well) by quickly evaluating designs in a ply-by-ply, and even finite element-by-element, manner.
 Optimizing all possible permutations for a composite laminate design gives engineers control of most every design detail.